WDI-SEA/notes/16-react/react-lifecycle/lifecycle-exercise.md

 ## The Big Three (or Four)

 React components have 3 overarching categories that the lifecycle methods fit into.
 Some lifecycle events may overlap multiple categories.
 These categories are `Mounting`, `Updating`, and `Unmounting`.
-Sometimes you will see `Mounting` broken out into `Initialization` and `Mounting` as it is in this [medium article](https://medium.freecodecamp.org/how-to-understand-a-components-lifecycle-methods-in-reactjs-e1a609840630).
+Sometimes you will see `Mounting` broken out into `Initialization` and `Mounting` as it is in this [free code camp article](https://medium.freecodecamp.org/how-to-understand-a-components-lifecycle-methods-in-reactjs-e1a609840630).

 #### Mounting